mut-ex/gligen-gui/README.md

 Then to start the GUI, run the following command

     flask --app 'gligen_gui:create_app(8188)' run --port 5000

+If call comfyui interfaces not located on the local machine.

+    flask --app 'gligen_gui:create_app(8188,"HOST_IP")' run --port 5000

 Note that this assumes your ComfyUI instance is using port 8188.
 If not, replace 8188 with the correct port number.

 Finally, open http://127.0.0.1:5000/port/8188 in your browser to start using the GUI.
 However change 8188 in the URL to the port used by ComfyUI if it is different.
+If call comfyui interfaces not located on the local machine. open http://127.0.0.1:5000/port/8188/host/HOST_IP

 ## How To Use